pnp/PnP-PowerShell/Documentation/GetPnPAzureADManifestKeyCredentials.md

 # Get-PnPAzureADManifestKeyCredentials

 ## SYNOPSIS
-Creates the JSON snippet that is required for the manifest JSON file for Azure WebApplication / WebAPI apps
+Return the JSON Manifest snippet for Azure Apps

 ## SYNTAX

 ```powershell
 Get-PnPAzureADManifestKeyCredentials -CertPath <String>
 ```

+## DESCRIPTION
+Creates the JSON snippet that is required for the manifest JSON file for Azure WebApplication / WebAPI apps

 ## EXAMPLES